Timeline

 Select multiple characters with the cursor

-Move line blocks
+Move line block

-Swap Order
+Swap order

-Swap two characters before and after the cursor
+Swap two characters around the cursor

-Swap two words before and after the cursor
+Swap two words around the cursor

 Copy